Summary of Chapter 14. Absolute layout

 You can use

 AbsoluteLayout to construct an overlay, which covers the page with other controls, perhaps to protect the user from interacting with the normal controls on the page.
-This program also demonstrates the

 The DotMatrixClock sample displays the current time with a simulated 5x7 dot matrix display.
 Each dot is a

 BoxView (there are 228 of them) sized and positioned on the

 The BouncingText program animates two

 Label objects to bounce horizontally and vertically across the screen.